Language | DE de_DEEL el

 Renting a car lets you visit Corfu’s best beaches and scenic spots.
 Start your day with a swim nearby, then set out for a memorable road trip.

-For a more relaxed pace, take a walk to nearby traditional villages like Gastouri, Agii Deka, or Stavros, where you’ll find charming houses and panoramic views, offering a taste of authentic Greek village life.
+For a more relaxed pace, take a walk to nearby traditional villages such as Gastouri, Agii Deka, or Stavros, where you’ll find charming houses and panoramic views, offering a taste of authentic Greek village life.

 For the adventurous, biking or driving around the island promises an unforgettable journey through Corfu’s beautiful scenery.